 Whether you’re too excited to sleep or are struggling to adjust to the local time zone, essential oils can help battle insomnia and beat jet lag.
 Just as it reduces stress and anxiety, lavender essential oil can soothe sleep disturbances.
 Simply put a few drops on your pillow or let it wash over you from a travel diffuser while you sleep.

-For a warmer, woodsy scent, add a few drops of cedarwood essential oil to your diffuser to create a sense of calm and usher in a night of restorative sleep.
+For a warmer, woodsy scent, add a few drops of cedarwood essential oil to your essential oil diffuser to create a sense of calm and usher in a night of restorative sleep.

 Related Article: Ready, Set, Snooze!
 How to Get a Good Night’s Sleep While Traveling